veggiss/slyderweb/README.md

 # Goal of Project

 With this presentation tool we seek to provide an easy-to-use online application for creating slides.
-This includes WYSIWYG-editing, presentation-wide styles and the ability to embed videos and sound for the ultimate experience.
+This includes WYSIWYG-editing and presentation-wide styles.

 ## Our unique selling points